Jainish-shah/CYK_Algorithm/README.md

 5. The program will output the first column of the CYK table and indicate whether the input string belongs to the grammar.

-#Note
+# Note
-● Make sure the grammar.txt file is in the same directory as the homework4.py file.
+- Make sure the grammar.txt file is in the same directory as the homework4.py file.
-● Select the question by typing the full option (e.g. "CNF1") to ensure correct functionality.
+- Select the question by typing the full option (e.g. "CNF1") to ensure correct functionality.

-Files
+# Files
-● cyk.py: The main implementation of the CYK algorithm.
+- cyk.py: The main implementation of the CYK algorithm.
-● grammar.txt: The context-free grammar file with production rules in CNF.
+- grammar.txt: The context-free grammar file with production rules in CNF.